-In an academic milieu fragmented into specialized disciplines, the study of literature continues to offer students a comprehensive point of view from which they can integrate the diversity of human experiences.
+The study of literature offers students a comprehensive point of view from which they can integrate the diversity of human experiences.
 Language reveals fascinating truths about the human mind and literature records its preoccupations—intellectual, aesthetic, spiritual, psychological, political, social, historical, and ethical.

 The study of literature offers deep schooling in human experience.
 It is also superb training for any field in which understanding of behavior is valued.
 Students of literature consistently explore language and the forms of expression, valuable in any future work where precise and effective communication is important.
 English majors and minors can develop these skills to a considerable degree, and non-majors find that taking even a few well-chosen electives beyond the Core requirement can widen their knowledge of literature and sharpen their linguistic abilities.

 The English major at Boston College is designed to introduce students to a wide range of expression in the literary traditions of the past and present.
 It aims to help undergraduate students develop a strengthened ability to work critically and sensitively with texts in poetry and prose, to write with clarity and grace, and to articulate judgments about literature with an awareness of various critical approaches.
 English majors will become familiar with some of the major developments in the history of literature in the English language and will have the opportunity to choose from an array of courses covering topics from the medieval period to contemporary cultural studies to a range of transnational literatures.

 By the successful completion of the English major at Boston College, students will be able to demonstrate: